kehantan/labbook/docs/cell_culture/cryo.rst

 #.
 Add 1-2 mL (depending on flask size) of TrypLE into culture flask.
 #.
 Incubate culture flask.
 37 °C, 3-5 mins, not more than 10 mins.
 #.
 Tap the flask to mechanically detach the cells from culture flask.
 #.
-Add equal amount of complete DMEM into the culture flask.
+Add amount of complete DMEM equal to the amount of TrypLE added in previous step into the culture flask
 #.
 Transfer cell suspension into centrifuge tube.
 #.
 Centrifuge.
-4x1000 g (15000 rpm), 5 mins.
+4x100 g (1500 rpm), 5 mins.
 #.
 Discard supernatant.
 #.
 Resuspend cell pellet in 1 mL of complete DMEM.
 Repeat pipette gently to break cell clumps.
 #.
 In each cryopreservation tube, add 50 uL of DMSO into 450 uL of complete DMEM.